boots-edu/textbook/source/text/9-webz-intro/walkthrough.md

 # Next Step

-Next we'll learn more advanced features of Webz and how to use them [Advanced Webz &raquo;](../10-webz-advanced/index.md)
+Next we'll learn more advanced features of Webz and how to use them [Advanced Webz](../10-webz-advanced/index.md)